Awards: Master of Fine Art, MA (eca)

-This programme takes a project-led, practice-based approach to studying for an MA in Film Directing which integrates analysis of contemporary film practice with practical film making.
-Students choose to make a creative documentary or a film which defies genre definition and pushes the boundaries of narrative.
+This programme takes a project-led, practice-based approach to studying for an MA in Film Directing (Documentary) which integrates practical film making with analysis of contemporary film practice.
+Students choose to make a creative documentary or a non -fiction film which defies genre definition and pushes the boundaries of narrative.
 We develop these through workshops and tutorials.
 Our students work within an integrated framework that helps them question the form of their films and enables them to find the right language for their storytelling.

 The programme encourages ways of working as a film community that foster the important exchange of ideas, with inspiration from international visiting film makers through Scottish Documentary Institute and support from our team of documentary practicioners.
-As part of the Skillset Screen Academy Scotland we also offer mentorship within the industry and ensure that all tutors are top professionals.
-Many of our students already work in the industry and we aim to encourage a fresh approach to emerging technologies.
+All tutors are top professionals currently working within the industry as directors, producers, editors, cinematographers or sound designers.
+A newly built Avid edit teaching space, and a new screening space helps us encourage a fresh approach to emerging technologies.

 Graduate films do well internationally regularly winning BAFTAs, RTS Awards and awards at international festivals.
 Over the last five years students have received an Oscar nomination for an MA film made here and an Oscar shortlist for a film made by a recent graduate.
 We work closely with the Scottish Documentary Institute, the University’s internationally-acclaimed research centre in documentary film making.

 The aim of the Film Directing programmes at ECA is to: